Update cookies preferences

 5.3.
 The Rollback Procedure: A Critical Safety Net

-5. Verify and Disable Maintenance Mode: Perform a quick smoke test on the restored old site and then disable maintenance mode to bring it back online.
+5. Perform a quick smoke test and disable maintenance mode.

 5.4.
 AI-Powered Post-Launch Monitoring